Galapatours Logo SVG

 16 Passengers

-Southwest Galápagos Cruise
+Southern Islands Galápagos Cruise

-8 Reviews
+13 Reviews

 Trip highlights

-Incredible snorkeling at Devil's Crown
+Incredible snorkeling at Devil's Crown.

-Gardner Bay: Pristine, white sand beaches
+Gardner Bay: Immaculate, white sandy beaches.

-Abundant marine life at Osborn Islet
+There is an abundance of marine life at Osborn Islet.

 The Galapatours experience

-Traditional hand-crafted teak cabins
+Traditional hand-crafted teak cabins.

 English-speaking guide for all activities

-Lectures in the evening
+Lectures in the evening.

 Your ship: Bonita